- Download our Moving to Chile Guide (PDF)

 It is sometimes possible to work on a student visa if the Department of Foreign Affairs and Migration deems that the work is necessary to complete or fund the course.

-Obtaining a student visa is usually done outside the country through the official Minrel website and at the nearest Chilean consulate.
-Those who reside in Chile, specifically in Santiago and Antofagasta, can usually apply via mail.
+Obtaining a student visa is typically done outside the country through the official Minrel website and at the nearest Chilean consulate.
+Those who reside in Chile, specifically in Santiago and Antofagasta, can typically apply via mail.

-Foreigners on a student visa may be entitled to bring their spouse or dependent children, although they must apply for a separate visa, including additional documents and proof that all applicants will be financially covered during their stay and will not take up work.
+Foreigners on a student visa may be entitled to bring their spouse or dependent children.
+To do this, they must apply for a separate visa, including additional documents and proof that all applicants will be financially covered during their stay and will not take up work.

 The process can take some time, although it does vary.
 Those hoping to study in Chile must contact the Chilean embassy and plan well in advance.

 Residence visas for Chile

 Foreigners who wish to stay in Chile for longer than 90 days must normally get a temporary residence permit.
-This applies to most applicants from visa-free countries.
+This includes most applicants from visa-free countries.

 Temporary Resident Visa

 The Visa de Residencia Temporaria is intended for those who wish to travel the country to settle in Chile to seek work or to visit family members.
-This visa is valid for a year though it may be renewed once.
+This visa is valid for a year, although it may be renewed once.
 After that, expats should consider applying for permanent residence or leaving Chile.

-There is an associated dependent visa for family members of the Temporary Resident Visa holder, but dependents on this visa are not allowed to work in Chile.
+There is an associated dependant visa for family members of the Temporary Resident Visa holder, but dependants on this visa are not allowed to work in Chile.

 Getting Permanencia Definitiva allows foreigners to permanently settle in Chile and live and work with full rights of a Chilean citizen.
 This is normally for foreign citizens who have lived in Chile for some time and have held previous visas and work permits.
 Expats should review the official Extranjeria and Minrel websites as well as visit the Registro Civil or any ChileAtiende office to start the process and obtain a unique key to continue an online application.